triestpa/Police-Analysis-Python/README.md

 ### 2.1 - Compute Search Stats For Entire Dataset

-We can test out our new function to determine the search rate and hit rate for the whole state.
+We can test our new function to determine the search rate and hit rate for the entire state.

 ```python
 compute_search_stats(df_vt)